National mapping agency: Spain

 The Instituto Geográfico Nacional (IGN) is responsible for the official topographic maps.
 It does use six scales that cover all the Spanish territory: 1:25,000 (map series called MTN25), 1:50,000 (map series called MTN50), 1:200,000, 1:500,000, 1:1,000,000 and 1:2,000,000.
 The most common scale is the first one, which utilizes the UTM system.

 South Africa

 The Chief Directorate: National Geo-spatial Information (CD:NGI) produces three topographic map series, each covering the whole country, at scales 1:50 000, 1:250 000, and 1:500 000.

 Switzerland

 Swisstopo (the Federal Office of Topography) produces topographic maps of Switzerland at seven different scales.

 Taiwan

 Topographic maps for Taiwan had long been kept as confidential information due to security concerns.
 It has only been recently made available to public from the National Land Surveying and Mapping Center, the government agency responsible for surveying and publishing various maps.
 Topographic maps of up to 1:25,000 is now available in digital and printed format.

+Ukraine

+The SSPE "Kartographia" is the National mapping agency in a form of the State enterprise of Ukraine, serves as the National member of the International Cartographic Association (ICA).
+They produces all the types of cartographic products for educational purposes and general use (topo maps at 1:10,000 and up to 1:1,000,000, tour guides and city maps of all types, including paper and digital maps, atlases, globes, GIS products, virtual classes for schools, etc.), covering the area of Ukraine and all the globe (maps for selected regions, such as France, Africa and World Political Map awarded by ICA).
+Also, they are managing organization of the State cartographo-geodesic fund of Ukraine, supporters of all the State enterprises and institutions in the field of cartography, and provides consulting services for the international organizations, such as UN, OSCE, OHCHR, etc.

+In 2024, the Kartographia celebrated it's 80th Anniversary.
+Long-term cooperation established with HarperCollins (UK), Freytag & Berndt (Germany), ExpressMap (Poland), Didakta (Lithuania), Tecnodidattica (Italy), and other publishers and resellers.